How to wear camouflage pattern correctly?

 The case of mesh

-The hoodie and the sweatshirt are two pieces that lend themselves to the camo print.
+The hoodie and sweatshirt are two pieces that lend themselves to the camo print.
 Given their casual nature, you can have fun with both the design and the print itself.

 Here, an Acne sweatshirt whose print suggests camo through the colors and design.
-It is this freedom in design that makes it a good choice for a relatively formal or casual chic outfit but with an offbeat side.
+It is this freedom in the design that makes it a good choice for a relatively formal or casual chic outfit but with an offbeat side.

 The layering bonus